Bertucci's: 2000s

 In 2001, N.E.
 Restaurant Co.
 Inc. sold its Chili's and On the Border restaurants to Brinker International, and changed its name to Bertucci's Corp.
 A $4 million advertising tagline "Everybody Eats" was developed in April 2002.
 In 2006, Italian chain Vinny T's rebranded as Buca di Beppo and withdrew from some markets.
 As part of their consolidation, they sold 11 Boston locations to Bertucci's Corp.
-By the end of the decade the chain had nearly 100 locations.
+By the end of the decade, the chain had around 100 locations.

 2010s

 In 2011, The Boston Globe did a DNA investigation of fish available in area restaurants and supermarkets and determined that 50% of the fish was not properly labeled as to species.
 Bertucci's was asked for comment, and acted swiftly to correct the issue – an article on their search to find an acceptable serving of cod to replace the hake that their supplier had sourced them with appeared at the same time as the report on the investigation.

-On December 3, 2012, Bertucci's opened its first 2Ovens concept restaurant in the re-vamped White City shopping center in Shrewsbury, Massachusetts.
-The brick ovens are the primary method of cooking in the restaurant.
+In December 2012, Bertucci's opened its first 2Ovens concept restaurant in the revamped White City shopping center in Shrewsbury, Massachusetts.
+The brick ovens were the primary method of cooking in the restaurant.

+2020s

+On April 23, 2025, Bertucci's opened its first location of their new restaurant concept, Bertucci's Pronto, a fast-casual restaurant format.

+Bankruptcies and closures

+2010s

 On April 15, 2018, Bertucci's filed for Chapter 11 bankruptcy.
-The chain is expected to close about half of their locations and the plans are to hold an auction for the remainder of the company.
-The opening bid would be for $19.7 million and if no higher bid come is made, an affiliate of Right Lane Capital has agreed to purchase the chain.
-The company owes approximately $9 million to their suppliers and $110 million to financial lenders.
+The chain closed 15 of their locations, and the plans were to hold an auction for the remainder of the company.
+The closures included one location in Hauppauge, New York, three locations in Connecticut, in Manchester, Orange, and Southington, four locations in Pennsylvania, in Bryn Mawr, Norristown, North Wales, and Warrington, and seven locations in Massachusetts, in Amherst, Longmeadow, Randolph, Taunton, Wayland, West Springfield, and the only 2Ovens location.
+The opening bid would be for $19.7 million and if no higher bid was made, an affiliate of Right Lane Capital had agreed to purchase the chain.
+The company owed approximately $9 million to their suppliers and $110 million to financial lenders.
 In June 2018, the Bertucci's chain agreed to be acquired by the corporate parent of Planet Hollywood, Earl Enterprises, for $20 million.

-2020s

-On December 5, 2022, Bertucci's once again filed for Chapter 11 bankruptcy, and closed even more restaurants.